Beijing Rocks: Cast and roles

-Production and Blacklash
+Production and backlash

 Director Mabel Cheung began production in Beijing in early 2000, interviewing indie rock bands in Shucun, Beijing.
-Numerous bands have provided advice on their lifestyle, mannerisms and costume choices.
+Numerous bands provided advice on their lifestyle, mannerisms and costume choices.

 However, on 14 October 2000, a list of 10 indie bands from the indie rock community in Shucun issued the "Shucun Statement" (树村声明).
 It expressed the disappointment of the rock bands during the production process.
 "We could change a line or a character's hairstyle, but we cannot change the shallowness and the crave for novelty in commercial filmmaking, since we could not make the creator (of the film) understand why we make such music and lifestyle choices."
-The bands went on to proclaim the end of their involvement with the film to at least not kill off their own image.
+The bands went on to proclaim the end of their involvement with the film so as to not kill off their own image.